 Knowledge Alliances should foresee participation in thematic clusters and other initiatives to promote the sharing of best practices.
 They should also budget for the costs of presenting their project and results at the University Business Forum.

 How do you apply?

 Applications should be submitted to the annual calls for proposals published by the European Education and Culture Executive Agency.

 Find out more

-The National Agencies can provide further information, or you can contact the Education, Audiovisual, and Culture Executive Agency.
+For further information you can contact the European Education and Culture Executive Agency.

 Wendy Broers, Senior Lecturer of ZUYD University of Applied Sciences, Netherlands on Knowledge Alliances between enterprises and higher education to foster innovation